4ryanwalia/Coffin-We-Bury-Your-Text-Deep/README.md

 **Remember**: We bury your text deep, so deep that even we can't find it! ⚰️✨

-*Built with 💀 by a developer who takes burial seriously.*
+*Built with 💀 by a developer who takes burial seriously.*#   C o f f i n    